-At the end of Year 6, children will sit tests in:
+At the end of Year 6, children usually sit tests in:

-These tests will be both set and marked externally, and the results will be used to measure your child’s progress and the school’s performance.
+These tests are both set and marked externally, and the results are used to measure the school’s performance (for example, through reporting to Ofsted and published league tables).
 Your child’s marks will be used in conjunction with teacher assessment to give a broader picture of their attainment.

 This is assessed through continual assessment of writing during the year.
 The children are assessed against a list of standards with the evidence coming from writing across the curriculum.
 To ensure Teacher Assessment judgments are consistent across the country schools are externally moderated by the Local Authority.